xinhe-lab/mapgen/README.md

 Mapgen is a multi-function software that performs the following tasks:

-1.  enrichment analysis of functional annotations for a trait of interest.
+1. Enrichment analysis of functional annotations for a trait of interest.
-2.  functionally-informed genetic fine-mapping.
+2. Functionally-informed genetic fine-mapping.
-3.  gene mapping based on fine-mapping result and genomic annotations.
+3. Gene mapping based on fine-mapping result and genomic annotations.

 ## Installation